bbc/psammead/packages/components/psammead-grid/README.md

 ## Usage

 We use the GEL Grid for our breakpoints, as well as for our standard gutters and margins.
-[The values are defined here in the GEL Grid documentation.](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).
+[The values are defined here in the GEL Grid documentation](https://www.bbc.co.uk/gel/guidelines/grid#grid-sizes).

 When we refer to `group3` in this component, we're referring to the breakpoint with a minimum width `GEL_GROUP_3_SCREEN_WIDTH_MIN` & a maximum width `GEL_GROUP_3_SCREEN_WIDTH_MAX`.
 These values are defined within [`@bbc/gel-foundations/breakpoints`](https://github.com/bbc/psammead/blob/latest/packages/utilities/gel-foundations/src/breakpoints.js).

-####<a name="simple-example">Simple example</a>
+#### <a name="simple-example">Simple example</a>

 Here is an example of a `Grid` `wrapper` that has 8 columns for `group4` (from 1008px to 1279px).
 It has two child `Grid` elements, one which spans 6/8 columns and one which spans 2/8 columns within this breakpoint.